ipoomzakungi/satangTech-interview-test/problem2/README.md

 The `deposit` function accepts two arguments: `account` and `money`.
 It checks if the account is in the range of the accounts and then increases the `money` in that account by the given `money`.

 Similarly, the `withdraw` function checks the range of the account and also checks the balance of that account.
 If the account exists and has enough balance, the `withdraw` function subtracts the given `money` from the account.

+to use the program , the user can run it through python or in VSCode